hphelion/documentation/cli.windows.2.installation.md

 ##Supply your Credentials## {#SupplyyourCredentials}

 The first time that you run the shell you must supply the access key, secret key, and tenant ID that was assigned to you during the registration process.
-You can find the values for these variables through the [HP Public Cloud Console](https://horizon.hpcloud.com).
+You can find the values for these variables through the [HP Helion Public Cloud Console](https://horizon.hpcloud.com).
 Click the project menu and select *Roles and API Endpoints*.

 <img src="media/api_keys-2.jpg" width="580" height="471" alt="" />